 148. You can ask your waiter to bring your food as it’s ready or together.
 Otherwise, your waiter will bring the food by course and wait for all diners to finish the course before bringing the next one.

-149. Salads are served after the second course unless you ask for it to be served sooner.
+149. Salads are served after the second course unless you ask for them to be served sooner.

 150. Insalata verde is exactly what it translates to: green salad / lettuce.
 If you want more than greens, order a different salad.

 151. Dipping your bread into a plate of oil and vinegar is an American import.
 You also won’t see an Italian using their bread to wipe sauce from his plate in a restaurant.
-This action, to fare la scarpetta (make a little shoe) is only done at home.
+This action, to fare la scarpetta (literally ‘make a little shoe’) is only done at home.

 152. Don’t put parmigiano on your main dish (secondo).
 If you do, be ready for side-eye from the waiter or Italian diners.